 Applicants selected in the first selection phase will have one month between the letter of invitation to submit a full proposal and the submission deadline to prepare their full project document.
-The PRCM will mobilise coaches in each beneficiary country who will be able to provide support to applicants to ensure that they are able to prepare their document according to the proposed grid, and to help them prepare their business plan if necessary (theme 2).
+The PRCM will mobilise coaches who will be able to provide support to applicants to ensure that they are able to prepare their document and to support them in the preparation of their business plan, if applicable (theme 2).
+A project consolidation workshop could be organized if necessary to support project leaders in drafting the complete document.
 These coaches, who are both competent and independent, will be available on request for a maximum of one or two days.
 They will provide methodological advice.
 However, they are not authorised to provide any kind of support that might give candidates an advantage.